Selectively Answering Ambiguous Questions: Ambiguous Questions

 \subsection{Calibration Results}

 We evaluate calibration on ambiguous questions using the same methods described in \Cref{sec:single_answer} with results in \Cref{tab:ambiguous_calibration} and \Cref{fig:calibration_multi_answer}.
+We exclude the self-verification setup here, because its calibration is much worse on the unambiguous questions, and it is unclear how to translate the prompt when there are multiple interpretations of the question.
 Note that we consider the answer to be correct if it matches the answer of any of the disambiguations.
+We also present results for a ``strict'' matching setup, where we only consider the answer to be correct if it matches the answer of the closest disambiguation to the provided interpretation, as measured by token overlap.

 Overall, the ambiguous questions are much more difficult than the unambiguous ones.
-In general, likelihood seems to become a worse method of measuring model uncertainty when the questions are ambiguous and sample repetition appears to improve calibration significantly.\footnote{Note that the interpretations sometimes consist of longer sequences, thus confounding the usability of likelihood}
+In general, likelihood seems to become a worse method of measuring model uncertainty when the questions are ambiguous and sample repetition appears to improve calibration significantly.\footnote{Note that the interpretations sometimes consist of longer sequences, thus confounding the usability of likelihood} The strict matching setup does not affect the ordering of the results, though numbers are lower overall.